Mount Macedon, Victoria: Government house

 The newspaper proprietor, David Syme, built 'Rosenheim' on 24 hectares in 1869.
 It was acquired in 1886 for successive Victoria Governors.
 The state parliament approved funds of £12,000 to purchase a Government house near the top of Mount Macedon as the location of the official summer residence of the Governor of Victoria in the late 1880s.
 It was renovated in 1892.
 By the 1930s the residence was commonly referred to as Government Cottage.
 The residence was described in 1933 as an "estate consists of slightly more than 54 acres at Upper Macedon, two and a half miles from the Macedon railway station.
 There is a two-storied wooden building of 31 rooms, besides four bathrooms and six storerooms, as well as six detached rooms for servants' quarters, an entrance lodge containing, four rooms and stabling and garage."

 The official residence and land was sold for £5,600 in 1934 via public auction to raise funds in the post-Depression economy and as the Premier at the time, Sir Stanley Argyle, said "the estate no longer justified itself because none of the recent Governors had made much use of it".
 See section below in Notable Houses.

 Barbours Tramway and Log Chute

 The heritage-listed Barbours Tramway and Log Chute is located on the northern slopes of Mount Macedon inside the Macedon Regional Park.
 It was constructed around 1856, to remove logs from the plateau down to Robert Barbour's Black Forest Sawmill.
 The tramway brought logs to the head of a chute above the mill.
-Remnants of the tramway includes "a substantial cutting and embankment, and a well-defined chute impression extending about 500 metres down the mountain".
+Remnants of the tramway include "a substantial cutting and embankment, and a well-defined chute impression extending about 500 metres down the mountain".